Sajjan Jindal: Electric vehicles

 Jindal has expressed support for the indigenisation of electric vehicle technology in India.
-Through the JSW Group’s joint venture with SAIC Motor—JSW MG Motor India—he has outlined plans to increase the availability of EVs for Indian consumers by localising production and reducing reliance on imported technology.
+Through the JSW Group's joint venture with SAIC Motor—JSW MG Motor India—he has outlined plans to increase the availability of EVs for Indian consumers by localising production and reducing reliance on imported technology.
 The initiative includes setting up domestic R&D and design centres and coordinating with other JSW Group companies such as JSW Steel to produce EVs suited to Indian market conditions.
 Jindal has described this shift as a significant opportunity for the auto sector and has stated that Indian companies should play a larger role in its development.

 Tariffs on Chinese Imports

-Jindal has advocated for tariffs and trade barriers to shield India’s industries, especially steel, from subsidised Chinese imports.
+Jindal has a critical view on steel imports, from state-subsidised Chinese companies.
 He warned that without such measures, India could become a dumping ground, harming local manufacturers.
 In 2023, he urged retaliatory tariffs in response to US and European trade actions and criticised Chinese steel's entry via FTA countries like Vietnam.
-In 2024, he highlighted China's steel exports matching India’s production capacity and called for safeguard duties.
+In 2024, he highlighted China's steel exports matching India's production capacity and called for safeguard duties.
 His efforts contributed to a 12% provisional safeguard duty on steel imports in 2025.
 He also supports tariffs in other sectors like petrochemicals, textiles, and furniture.

-Business

-Jindal is leading JSW Group, a multi-business conglomerate worth US$30 billion as of 2025.
-The group's companies are listed below: